 From early autumn we need help harvesting and processing fruit.
 Damsons in September, and from late October to December, perry pears and cider apples.

-We also have over twenty free-range chickens, seven geese, two turkeys, two goats, two dogs, two cats and one fish!
+We also have six geese, a turkey, two goats, two dogs and three cats!
 So we need some help with animal care too.

-In the house - you will have your own room with a shared bathroom.
-Couples or two friends travelling together can be accommodated in a twin room.
+In the house - you will have your own room, most likely with a shared bathroom.
+Couples travelling together can be accommodated in a double room.

-The house is large and old and can be chilly, even in the summer months - so come prepared!
+The house is large and old and can be chilly, even in the summer months, so come prepared!
+In the winter it's very muddy, so bring clothing and footwear that you don't mind getting dirty - although we do keep some spare pairs of wellies here for visitors.

 There is lots of good walking nearby around here, with rolling hills and woods accessible from our door.
 The Wyre Forest is a ten minute drive away.